noudio/MrMessy/README.md

 4) The instruments are resizeable in the most strangest of ways 🙃.

 Current state: Initial commit
+- Apps are functioning correctly.
-Source is still a bit messy, lots of viral introns in code, but all code written by me.
+- Source is still a bit messy, lots of viral introns, stale sections etc. in code, but all code written by me.

 Platforms:
 ----------